The smarter airport – How can intelligent decision-making transform performance and customer experience?

 Aircraft turn-around is where most benefits emerge from joining aircraft, passenger and baggage flow data together – critically influencing turn-around efficiency and the ability of the aircraft to depart on time.

 Building a rich data pool across flows gives smarter airports better situational awareness to react quickly.
 But more importantly, it provides critical insight to accurately predict the future.

 When airports can predict passenger flow, border control and security can dynamically adjust staffing to meet service level agreements with fewer overheads.
 Baggage handling and reclaim belt allocations can be done more efficiently to match passenger arrivals.
-The passenger experience can be improved – for example with FIDS call-to-gate times dynamically changed based on actual flight behaviours to encourage more dwell time in retail while ensuring on-time performance.
+For example, the passenger experience can be improved with FIDS call-to-gate times dynamically changed based on actual flight behaviours to encourage more dwell time in retail while ensuring on-time performance.

-When airports can predict more accurate “Off Block Times”, due to aircraft turn around, air traffic network effects or the impact of passengers, they can better use their airside assets, get more capacity out of the same resources and ultimately deliver a better service to airlines and passenger.
+When airports can predict more accurate “Off Block Times” due to aircraft turn around, air traffic network effects or the impact of passengers, they can better use their airside assets, get more capacity out of the same resources and ultimately deliver a better service to airlines and passengers.

-AI and machine learning can make a big impact in this space by performing high-volume historical data and trend analysis while using live data to predict changes in the minutes, hours and days ahead.
+AI and machine learning can greatly impact this space by performing high-volume historical data and trend analysis while using live data to predict changes in the minutes, hours and days ahead.

 3. Decisions – Understanding contextual and holistic impacts

 Every airport today uses decision support frameworks – whether it be resource management systems for gate, belt and check-in allocations or staff rostering systems.
 These tend to rely on a single set of rules with decision outcomes measured against static Key Performance Indicators (KPIs).